userfrosting/learn/03.installation/01.environment/01.homestead/docs.md

 vagrant ssh
 ```

->>>> It would appear that Git-Bash functions poorly as an SSH client in Windows.
-For Windows users, you may want to use the native "command prompt" application instead.
+[notice=warning]It would appear that Git-Bash functions poorly as an SSH client in Windows.
+For Windows users, you may want to use the native "command prompt" application instead.[/notice]

 If it connects successfully, you will see a welcome message for Ubuntu: